 Dry air doesn't only affect the people who live in the home.
 It can also damage furniture, wood floors, and paint in your home.
 A humidifier not only helps those in your home breathe better, but it also helps maintain the air in your home at a comfortable level for everything inside it.
 Furthermore, air that's too dry makes the temperature feel colder than it actually is.
 Humidification works in conjunction with heating devices to keep you snug and warm during the winter and they save you money on your heating bills.

-Save Money on Heating Bills with Humidification
+Benefits of Humidification - Save Money on Heating Bills

 How Much Humidification Is Too Much?